Long-sought U.S. labor rule change raises worker safety questions in coronavirus crisis

 King of the HR Policy Association said that under the old precedent even giving a training video to contract workers could have made the company a joint employer and by extension possibly liable for labor violations by a contract staffing company.
 He dismissed union arguments that the new rule will undermine safety.
 "This is really a stretch," he said.

+McDonald's said it and its franchises have incorporated and updated nearly 50 safety procedures to protect customers and workers against the outbreak, including distributing more than 100 million masks for staff.
 Fedex and Amazon did not immediately respond to a request for comment, but the companies have generally opposed attempts in court to hold them liable for alleged labor violations by independent delivery companies.
-Both have said they were adopting additional sanitizing and cleaning measures to protect staff and customers because of the epidemic.
+Both have said they were adopting additional sanitizing and cleaning measures to protect staff and customers because of the pandemic.

 - READ MORE ON: